 Wednesday Noon, 10/3/2018

 Tanner went through the lunch line, got a salad, then sat with the football team.
-They asked when he’d return to school, and Tanner said maybe on Monday, if he was ready.
+They asked when Tom would return to school, and Tanner said maybe as soon as Monday, if his doctor released him.
 They all were glad he’d be back soon.
 He told them more about Tom and that he would be released from the hospital on Friday and would move back with the foster parents he’d had before he’d been moved to the illegal group home.
-There were questions about what a group home was, and what an illegal group home was.
+Then there were questions about what a group home was, and what an illegal group home was.
 Tanner answered them based on how much he’d learned about the foster system and foster kids over the past two days.
 He was surprised when he realized that it had only been two days ago when things with Tom got started, and how much had been accomplished since then.

 He decided not to tell the guys on the team that Ealington High’s football coach was Nick Poulter’s father.
 It was better that the story didn’t get spread around, and possibly back to Ealington High.
+Besides, despite the common last names, he didn’t have proof that the coach was Nick Poulter’s father.
 Tanner grinned.
-This was like watching FBI, or one of the other similar detective shows on TV.
+This was like watching FBI, CSI, or one of the other similar detective shows on TV.

-After lunch he went to his sixth period AP U.S. History class, then the day was over, and he took the bus to the hospital to see Tom.
+After lunch he went to his sixth period AP U.S. History class, then to a light practice seventh period.
+Then the day was over, and he took the bus to the hospital to see Tom.